WeDemCowards/des/README.md

 - [ ] Robust test vector validation
 - [ ] 3DES
 - [ ] Make portible for Windows

-### Endianess (ISSUE)
-The encryption and decryption process does not account for architectures with differing Endianess.
-You need to read the manual for `htobe64` and implement it where necessary.

 ### Modes of Operation
 After CBC is implemeneted, I will consider the program *complete*.
 Other modes